-If you are dismissed from your employment in Ireland you may, under certain conditions, bring a claim for unfair dismissal against your employer.
+If you are dismissed from your employment you may, under certain conditions, bring a claim for unfair dismissal against your employer.
 Apart from a case involving constructive dismissal a dismissal is presumed to be unfair unless your employer can show substantial grounds to justify it.

 So if you qualify to bring a claim and there was a dismissal, your employer has to prove that the dismissal was a fair one, that is, that there were fair grounds for the dismissal and that fair procedures were followed.